Lifestyle #Featured articles

 3. Micro Apartments

-Micro apartments are new building developments made of very small apartment units usually between 100 and 500 square feet.
-The units are either part of a new building or a renovation project of an old shopping mall, a former school or an office building.
-These are great options for those looking for a place to live with great amenities, a minimalist lifestyle and a wide range of shops as well as restaurants and entertainment centers on their doorstep.
-These types of micro-living solutions are popular among young working professionals living on their own.
+Micro apartments are new building developments featuring very small apartment units, typically ranging from 100 to 500 square feet.
+The units are either part of a new building or a renovation project of an existing shopping mall, former school, or office building.
+These are great options for those seeking a place to live with excellent amenities, a minimalist lifestyle, and a wide range of shops, as well as restaurants and entertainment centers on their doorstep.
+These types of micro-living solutions are popular among young working professionals who live independently.
 It attracts those who can afford the sometimes hefty price tag but are looking for ready-made communities on their doorstep.

 Typical costs: The price will depend on the size of the apartment and its location.

 What you’re saving: You’re definitely saving on furniture as these units are often built with space-saving microelements.
-You won’t probably need a car as you’ll be close to everything, not even taxis as everything will be on your doorstep.
+You probably won’t need a car, as you’ll be close to everything.
+Additionally, taxis won’t be necessary, as everything will be within walking distance.

 4. 3D Printed Homes

-Although 3D printed houses are not mainstream yet, there are more and more hopeful homeowners tempted by this very affordable type of housing.
-With more Canadian companies offering such homes, we’ll see more 3D-printed homes in 2024.
-3D-printed homes attract those looking for a minimalist home at the fraction of the cost of a small house or even a tiny house.
+Although 3D-printed houses are not yet mainstream, there are more and more hopeful homeowners tempted by this very affordable type of housing.
+With more Canadian companies offering such homes, we can expect to see an increase in 3D-printed homes in 2024.
+3D-printed homes appeal to those seeking a minimalist home at a fraction of the cost of a small house or even a tiny house.

-What you’re saving: The main saving is time as these are built in 24 or 48 hours, the other savings are the construction materials and the workforce cost.
+What you’re saving: The primary benefit is time, as these are built in 24 or 48 hours; the other savings include construction materials and workforce costs.

 5. Off-grid Eco Homes

-Eco-friendly homes are built using sustainable materials such as wood, straw bales, and recycled bricks made of plastic or mud and designed to minimize their impact on the environment.
-These buildings are low energy or even self sufficient (off-grid).
+Eco-friendly homes are constructed using sustainable materials, such as wood, straw bales, and recycled bricks made from plastic or mud, and are designed to minimize their environmental impact.
+These buildings are low energy or even self-sufficient (off-grid).

-Off-grid homes produce their own energy with solar panels, reuse rainwater for white and brown water and require a very little amount of heating energy by installing excellent isolation material and using natural sources of heat.
+Off-grid homes produce their own energy with solar panels, reuse rainwater for greywater and blackwater, and require very little heating energy by installing excellent insulation materials and utilizing natural sources of heat.

-These types of homes appeal to families looking for ways to reduce their environmental impact and become self-reliant from big energy companies.
+These types of homes appeal to families seeking ways to reduce their environmental impact and become less reliant on big energy companies.
 They are usually found in remote locations.

 Typical costs: The average cost to build a sustainable house is between $395,00 and $450,000.